-When lotuses and clovers first colonized open bare soil, they were often huge.
-This Acmispon brachycarpus (was Lotus humistratus) is well over a foot across.
+is well over a foot across.
 In the second generation, the seedlings thereabout germinated in large numbers but developed as much smaller plants, at most 4" across with a half-dozen flowers or less (inset).
 I speculate that the seed of pioneer plants have thinner coats with which to germinate many scions to control the spot.
 They are also more genetically plastic or variable.
-Once established, the goal becomes to hold the spot or to spread; so the same hormonal signals that make them smaller would have them producing seeds with thicker coats more capable of extended dormancy by reducing the leaching rate of abscisic acid.
+Once established, the goal becomes to hold the spot; so the same hormonal signals that make them smaller would have them producing seeds with thicker coats more capable of extended dormancy by reducing the leaching rate of abscisic acid.